What are the Most Unique Things to Do in Toronto?

 Tchotchke House

 This bizarre Leslieville home houses hundreds of dolls, toys, plastic signs, and more, and is also known as the “Doll House” on 37 Bertmount Avenue.
 Owner Shirley Sumaiser has collected memorabilia for over twenty years, displaying items in the front garden and inside to create a kooky museum.
-You’ll definitely want to check this out as one of the most unique things to do in Toronto, as long as rows of dolls don’t scare you too much.
+You’ll definitely want to check this out as one of the most unique things to do in Toronto Canada, as long as rows of dolls don’t scare you too much.

 Little House